 Lindeman Pond is one of several ponds on campus used by students in biology courses.
 The pond has painted turtles, spring peepers, and bluegill, as well as microscopic organisms studied by microbiology students.

 Gateway Prairie is a 39.3-acre prairie and oak savanna established in 2005 along the east side of Highway US-52 immediately adjacent to the Upper Iowa River, with the goal of helping reduce soil erosion during flood events and providing recreational and aesthetic benefits to the Decorah community.
 Formerly a highly erodable agricultural field, the prairie was planted with over 70 species of native plants.
 Burn breaks within the prairie are used by the cross country team as part of their race courses.

-Anderson Prairies is a 27-acre reconstructed tallgrass prairie that prior to 1988 was used for row-crop agriculture by the college farm.
+Anderson Prairie is a 24.7-acre planted tallgrass prairie that prior to 1988 was used for row-crop agriculture by the college farm.
 Planted in 1988 and expanded in 1998, the goal was to reduce soil erosion, increase biodiversity, and provide increased educational and research opportunities for our students.

 Students in several biology and environmental studies courses use these sites to learn about prairie ecology.

 Lionberger Environmental Preserve is a 176-acre site that includes an upland oak-hickory forest, Ten Mile Creek, a spring-fed pond, a floodplain forest, several open grassland areas, and limestone bluff outcrops located 5 miles out Pole Line Road.
 Students in the Botany, Ecology, and Entomology courses regularly use this area for field studies.